![]() |

 effect (which is primarily not a force) The investigation of the cause of the related processes explains

-problem of Dark Energy in a very easy - and physical - way.
+solves the apparent problem of dark energy in a very easy - and physical - way.

 |